WA lands Commissioner Franz seeks funding boost for urban forestation, state seedling nursery

 In Washington, residents were shellshocked last year by an unprecedented heat wave later dubbed the “heat dome,” during which more than a hundred lives were lost statewide and more than a thousand died throughout the region.
 Earlier this year, a string of wildfires west of the Cascades forced the region to confront new challenges under a changing climate.

 According to a growing body of research, trees offer a host of potential health benefits to urban communities.
-These include lowered stress, a longer life and a strong influence on one’s development of asthma, cardiovascular diseases and chronic illnesses.
+These include on average less stress and lower chances of developing asthma, cardiovascular diseases and chronic illnesses.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.